forte-liu/utediscot.se/README.md

 # utediscot.se

-This is the repository for the annual party in Linköping SOF & Fortes Utedsico.
+This is the repository for the SOF & Fortes Utedsico website.

 All logotypes belongs to their respective owners.